 The International Standards Organization (ISO) has established some important standards related to welding personnel including welding engineers (ISO 14731) and welders (ISO 9601), which have been introduced already in the Korean standards (KS).
 Originally the EWF made this system which is adopted by ISO, IIW and KWS.
-Until now IIW adopted only the system of welding engineers like engineers, specialist and technologists.
+Until now IIW adopted only the system of welding engineers like engineers, specialist and technologists and will adopt the system of welding inspection personals in sooner future.
 The KWS can be a member and an authorized national body (ANB) of IIW in the future, and then issue KWS-IIW certificates, instead of just having recognition of KWS certificates by EWF.